 What We Dislike About SoFi Bank

-Also, SoFi Bank has no in-person branches, and we don’t love that your cash deposits at GreenDot locations are subject to a fee.
+A big downside of SoFi is that it has no in-person branches, and we don’t love that your cash deposits at GreenDot locations are subject to a fee.

-Finally, SoFi currently doesn’t offer other types of banking products, such as CDs and money market accounts.
+Also, SoFi currently doesn’t offer other types of banking products, such as CDs and money market accounts.
 If you’re looking for those options, you’ll need to go elsewhere.

 READ MORE: Money Market vs. Savings: Which Account Is Best for You?